tasket/wyng-backup/README.md

  - Marking and selecting snapshots with user-defined tags

-Alpha pre-release v0.4 which adds:
+Alpha pre-release v0.4 major enhancements:

- - Authenticated encryption

- - Btrfs and XFS local volumes
+ - Btrfs and XFS source volumes

+ - Authenticated encryption with auth caching & timeout

+ - Simpler authentication of non-encrypted archives

+ - Overall faster detection of changed/unchanged volumes

  - Metadata compression

+ - Simple switching between multiple archives: Choose any (dest) archive location each time you run Wyng

+ - --local may also be specified & changed with most commands

+ - Mountpoints no longer required at destination

+ - Multiple volumes can now be specified for most Wyng commands

  Wyng is released under a GPL license and comes with no warranties expressed or implied.

 v0.4 Requirements & Setup